jaredbach/3-Legged-OAuth-WorkFlow-for-Twitter/README.md

 # 3-Legged-OAuth-WorkFlow
 In order to most easily replicate this code, I recommend using Visual Studio Code as a code editor.
 If you have any questions, I will also then be able to answer them more easily.
+Also, I made this code on a Macbook Pro.

 ## Step 1: Create a Virtual Environment
 Creating a Virtual Environment in Visual Studio Code